GSA/devsecops-ebs-backup/README.md

     ````

 1. Fill out backend.tfvars with the name of the S3 bucket you just created.
 1. Fill out terraform.tfvars with required values.
+At a minimum, required variables for this repo are "environment" and "ebs_backup_sns_subscription_address".
+Both are type "string."
 1. Run the init:

     ````sh